Overview#

 Vector of Arrays, and Vector of Vector of Arrays#

-Same idea applies to mlx_vector_vector_array.
+Same idea applies to mlx_vector_vector_array, or other types of arrays.

 Device and Stream#